How to Protect Your Dating Business From Fraud

 Consumers are getting more reliant on technology than ever and are gladly using dating apps.
 When you mix it with the growing number of financial scams, the risk is real.
-How can you protect your dating site?
+Can a reliable online dating merchant account help you protect your dating business?

 The Nilson Report states that $24.26 billion were lost last year due to payment card fraud worldwide, and it’s predicted that this number will grow by almost $10 billion over the next 3 years.